QinXinlan/qinxinlan.github.io/_projects/en/2_project.md

 So many algorithms, so little time.

-So far, the results I obtained rank in terms of accuracy for the following steps in the pipeline:
+So far, the results _I_ obtained rank in terms of accuracy for the following steps in the pipeline (with a top accuracy of ~94% on my dataset % cite guttmannflury2024dataset):
 - Blink correction:
 1. ABCD (Adaptive Blink Correction and De-drifting) [{% cite guttmannflury2023thesis guttmannflury2019abc guttmannflury2019prabc %}  ]
 2. ASR (Artifact Subspace Reconstruction)